|Typically Open:||Year Round|

 The trail ends where four other trails connect.
 The main ones are Vallecito Wash, Canyon Sin Nombre, and Carrizo Creek.
 From here you can go almost any direction in the desert and find any type of wheeling you would want to attempt.

 Dispersed camping is allowed in this area and throughout Anza Borrego State Park.
+But there is no one spot worth camping at over others along the trail.
+Many people like to camp near Arroyo Tapiado which is not far from this trail.
 No wood fires are allowed while doing dispersed camping unless in one of the many Anza Borrego State Park designated campgrounds, in which case, wood campfires in metal rings may be allowed with restrictions.
 Make sure you check with the Rangers prior to planning a wood campfire.
 Please visit Reserve America to find the camping area for you.